leukeleu/opvoeden-api-client/README.rst

 If the replacement callback returns anything other than ``None`` the placeholder is replaced with the return value.

-.. important:: The ``external_url`` parameter is a link to a
-    video player on https://www.opvoeden.nl/.
-This link requires an article id.
-It's the responsibility of the ``replacement_callback`` to fill in this parameter.

 Some examples::

         def get_video_embed(video_id, embed_url, external_url):